yumi520/IOSdevelopment_Codepath/README.md

 Describe any challenges encountered while building the app.

-At first, it was difficult getting used to XCode as I've never used it before.
+At first, it was difficult to get used to XCode as I've never used it before.
 While I was trying to implement the code, I was confused as to where to paste it.
 Luckily, I was able to find a video that explained it.

 ## License